-Our crowd was starting to arrive at the lake and word was getting out that we were in trouble with the boat, I had put it on the pad by our cabin, opened a beer and popped the top off the motor in a vein hope that wobbling something or cursing at it with the lid open might fix our forward gear.
+Our crowd was arriving at the lake and word was getting out that we were in trouble with the boat, I had put it on the pad by our cabin, opened a beer and popped the top off the motor in a vein hope that wobbling something or cursing at it with the lid open might fix our forward gear.

-A small crowd gathered giving significant advice, to me and each other on what might be wrong.
-The multitude was regaled each other with stories of other great “boat won’t go fishing stories”.
-I was beginning to loose the attention of my group especially when news came through that one of our mob having their boat rear-ended on the journey here.
-A much worse disaster than ours and sympathy for us waned and the crowd dissipated.
+A small crowd gathered, giving significant advice to me and each other about what might be wrong.
+The multitude regaled each other with stories of other great “boat won’t go fishing stories”.
+I was losing the attention of my group, especially when news came through that one of our mob had their boat rear-ended on the journey here.
+A much worse disaster than ours and sympathy for us waned, and the crowd dissipated.

 I rang the establishment that serviced my boat to see if they could help.

-After an hour or so I finally got hold of the mechanic who maintained the motor, he had me work through a number of issues it could have been.
-He offered to come and fix it until I pointed out we were a three hour drive away and his enthusiasm died a little at this point.
+After an hour or so, I finally got hold of the mechanic who maintained the motor.
+He had me work through several issues, it could have been.
+He offered to come and fix it until I pointed out we were a three-hour drive away and his enthusiasm died a little at this point.

-“Bring it in Monday and I will look at it”, Ben the mechanic said apologetically.
+“Bring it on Monday and I will look at it, ” Ben the mechanic said apologetically.

 That was that, away for the weekend fishing and no boat to fish from.
 Fortunately, I got a place on another boat but my crew missed out, very sad and had to spend the afternoon drinking with newfound friends.